 While I don’t pretend mine are anywhere as good as hers, they are pretty dang delicious.
 Today I’m sharing my recipe (which is based on her recipe which came from the original Bisquick box).

 Food in Gene, Everywhere

-Later, toward the end of Gene’s visit, I made a different version of dumplings (the reason you’ll read about in the book.)
+Later, toward the end of his stay, I made a different version of dumplings (the reason you’ll read about in the book.)
 This week I realized, I haven’t made them since.

 A Chicken and Dumpling Tribute

-With this week’s chilly weather and Gene, Everywhere coming out soon, I thought it was high time I made chicken and dumplings as a tribute to both Mammaw Ruby and Gene Boerner.
+With this week’s chilly weather and the upcoming three-year anniversary of Gene, Everywhere, I thought it was high time I made chicken and dumplings as a tribute to both Mammaw Ruby and Gene Boerner.